This post may contain affiliate links. Read my full disclosure policy.

 Meyer Lemon Loaf with Toasted Pistachios and Lemony Glaze.
 The perfect balance between tart and sweet. #lemonloaf

-It starts with creaming the sugar and butter together, until light, fluffy and pale, then add the eggs one by one, the vanilla and lemon zest.
+It starts with creaming the sugar and butter together until light, fluffy and pale, then add the eggs one by one, the vanilla and Meyer lemon zest.
+Add the yogurt and lemon juice.

 If you can’t find Meyer lemons, feel free to use regular lemons!